-Our paper reports on these challenges and lessons in the context of new LBG design.
-Thus, rather than focusing on how players in our game may have successfully increased their own physical activity (or not), we instead focus this paper on the design of the game and its ability to be scalable by directly allowing players to create game content.
+Our paper reports on the lessons that we learned about new LBG design and the challenges that exist when attempting to create a flexible and scalable pervasive game that also focuses on specific research topics, in our case, physical activity.
+Thus, rather than focusing on how players in our game may have successfully increased their own physical activity (or not), we instead focus on the design of the game and its ability to address the research topic we were originally targeting.
 As mentioned, many LBGs have been created and studied.
-Yet what is less reported, and often is not, are the efforts that went into a game's creation and the challenges (if any) that arose.
+Yet what is less reported, and often is not, are the efforts that went into a game's creation and the challenges (if any) that arose in designing the game to address specific research topics.
 We feel that such investigations (and reporting them) are important for they provide valuable lessons for researchers and designers who are similarly attempting to explore research through LBGs.